Jane Castor

-Jane Castor (born December 7, 1960) is an American politician and former police chief serving as the 59th mayor of Tampa, Florida.
+Jane Castor (born December 7, 1960) is an American politician and former police officer serving as the 59th mayor of Tampa, Florida.

 She was the first woman and first openly gay person to serve as Chief of Police of the Tampa Police Department from 2009 to 2015 and the first openly gay person to be elected Mayor of Tampa.

 Early life and education

-Castor attended Chamberlain High School in Tampa and graduated in 1977.
+Castor attended Chamberlain High School in Tampa where she excelled in sports and graduated in 1977.
 Castor attended the University of Tampa, where she played volleyball and basketball while earning a degree in criminology.
 Castor was inducted into the University of Tampa's Athletic Hall of Fame following her record-breaking performance on the women's basketball and volleyball teams.
 She graduated in 1981.
 She got her Master of Public Administration from Troy State University by attending classes at MacDill Air Force Base.
 She also attended the FBI National Academy.

+Career

 Police chief

-Upon graduating from University of Tampa, Castor joined the Tampa Police Department, where she served 31 years in 1984, when she was 24.
+In 1984, at age 24 and upon graduating from the University of Tampa, Castor joined the Tampa Police Department, where she served for 31 years.
 She became assistant chief in 2005.
 She was appointed as chief in 2009 and served until her retirement in 2015.
 Her tenure included a controversy over the targeting of African American cyclists for stops, searches, and tickets.
 A no-knock search warrant based on bad intel from a criminal informant resulted in the killing of Jason Westcott in 2014.